 A new bride is made to never forget her first Lohri in her new family.
-She needs to wear new and vibrantly coloured dress, dress up in her best for the occasion wearing lots of bangles and decorate her palms with Mehndi.
+She needs to wear new and vibrantly colored attire, dress up in her best for the occasion wearing lots of bangles, and decorate her palms with Mehndi.
 You can say that she needs to get ready as a bride again.
-The husband also wears new dress and wears an elaborate turban.
-The new bride is gifted with new clothes and jewellery for the occasion by her in-laws and other friends and relatives.
-She is made to savour special delicacies and also know the family traditions.
+The husband also wears a new outfit and wears an elaborate turban.
+The new bride is gifted with beautiful clothes and jewelry for the occasion by her in-laws and other friends and relatives.
+As an old custom- she is made to savor special delicacies and she enjoys to the full while knowing other significant traditions.

 Traditionally, the Lohri holy Bash is commemorated to welcome the bride in a warm and friendly way among all the family members and to introduce the new bride to one and all.

 Lohri is also very important for a newly born baby.
 The mother is dressed up in new and gorgeous clothes and heavy jewelry, and Mehndi is applied on her hands in an elaborate pattern.
 She is asked to sit with the newborn baby in her arms and family, relatives, and friends gift her with fruits, sweets, clothes, jewelry, and money.
 On this noteworthy occasion, a group of people also perform Bhangra on the traditional songs around the fire in the ground.
 They also offer roasted peanuts, sesame ladoo, and other food items in the fire for the jollifications.
 The revelry goes on for the whole night along with dinner and soft drinks.
 These days Lohri has gained immense popularity and people not only in Punjab, but the whole of India, even in south India get together to celebrate the festival.